 This conference will focus on both Solar Photovoltaic and Solar Thermal Energy technology, systems and applications.
 The conference will provide the opportunity for researchers, engineers, technologists and individuals to share and discuss recent developments in the field.

 The conference will start on the Monday morning with a plenary session where after the presentations will split into PV, Solar Thermal and General Solar tracks.
 Tuesday will follow a similar programme with a Conference Dinner in the evening.
 The conference will end on the Wednesday with optional site visits in the afternoon.
+Read more in the General Information section.

 The Conference will have a specific focus on research, technology development and deployment of solar energy in the Southern African context shared with experiences from other parts of the world.
 To benefit the Solar Energy community as a whole, engineers and scientists from academia and industry are encouraged to share their on-going and completed research, technology developments and experiences with technology deployment at the conference.